 If you lose your regalia, you will need to purchase a replacement from the PSU Bookstore.

 Need to rent regalia for Commencement?
-Please complete the Faculty Regalia Rental Order Form and submit it to the PSU Bookstore no later than Friday, April 22.
-Regalia will be available for pick-up by Friday, April 29.
-Orders placed between April 30 and May 6 may incur an additional shipping change and your hood color is not guaranteed to be available.
+Please complete the Faculty Regalia Rental Order Form and submit it to the PSU Bookstore no later than Friday, April 29.
+Orders placed between May 1 and 6 may incur an additional shipping change and your hood color is not guaranteed to be available.

 The modern academic costume worn in the United States is based on an intercollegiate code established in 1895.
 The master’s gown has long, crescent-shaped sleeves.
 The doctor’s gown has velvet panels down the front and around the neck, and velvet bars on the bell-shaped sleeves.
 The velvet is black or the color of the wearer’s major field of study.